Howell Jones Williams

 Sir Howell Jones Williams DL JP (died 13 August 1939), was a Welsh Progressive politician and a prominent London builder.
 He represented Islington South on the London County Council from 1898 to 1925.

 Background

-Williams was born in Marioneth, Wales, but spent his adult life in London.
+Williams was born in Merioneth, Wales, but spent his adult life in London.
 He was a prominent builder and city council member.
 Williams success in London did not remove him from his Welsh roots.
 He was an active member of the London Welsh community; this is highlighted by his 1923-1924 presidency of the London Welsh Trust.
 Additionally, he acted as the Sheriff of Merionethshire in 1917.

 Williams was married and had three sons.